MESI protocol

-The MESI protocol is an Invalidate-based cache coherence protocol, and is one of the most common protocols that support write-back caches.
-It is also known as the Illinois protocol (due to its development at the University of Illinois at Urbana-Champaign).
-Write back caches can save a lot of bandwidth that is generally wasted on a write through cache.
-There is always a dirty state present in write back caches that indicates that the data in the cache is different from that in main memory.
-The Illinois Protocol requires a cache to cache transfer on a miss if the block resides in another cache.
+The MESI protocol is an invalidate-based cache coherence protocol, and is one of the most common protocols that support write-back caches.
+It is also known as the Illinois protocol due to its development at the University of Illinois at Urbana-Champaign.
+Write back caches can save considerable bandwidth generally wasted on a write through cache.
+There is always a dirty state present in write-back caches that indicates that the data in the cache is different from that in the main memory.
+The Illinois Protocol requires a cache-to-cache transfer on a miss if the block resides in another cache.
 This protocol reduces the number of main memory transactions with respect to the MSI protocol.
 This marks a significant improvement in performance.

 States

 The letters in the acronym MESI represent four exclusive states that a cache line can be marked with (encoded using two additional bits):